Avni API is available at

 If you use Postman you can use this public collection (it may not have all the API requests in it)

 If your objective is to pull data from Avni into your own database then you should use

-/api/enrolments and so on.
+/api/enrolments, and so on.
 These endpoints provide the response in the form of pages of 100 entries each by default (see the swagger documentation).
 The entities in these pages are arranged chronologically i.e. it will give the oldest entity first followed by newer and so on.
-The chronology is followed within the page and in page order both.
+The chronology is followed within the page and in page order.

 Note that entities can be repeated over time if the same entity has been updated by the user.

 In order to create / update media type observations one can pass the URL of the media file (the URL access should not require any login).
 Avni will download this file and upload it to its own media server.
 If the URL provides is from the Avni media server then Avni will simply update the observation but not try to move the media file.

 To know how to create download URL for media files stored in google drive, refer here

 - Using the Avni Admin web app set up a user that you will be using to login via the API.
 This user should have the role User.
 Ensure that the user is not challenged with a change in the password on the first login.
 You can do that by logging in once from the web application.

 - Avni uses AWS Cognito for authentication, hence the API code has to authenticate itself too.
 Please use the following references for authenticating with Cognito for various languages.